microsoft/GraphEngine/doc/TSL/accessor.md

 SVG.</object>

-Besides the intuitive data manipulation interfaces, cell accessors also provide thread-safe data manipulation guarantee. {{site.name}} is designed to run in a heavily multi-threaded environment, where a large number of cells interact with each other in very complex patterns.
-To make the application developers' life easier, {{site.name}} provides thread-safe cell manipulation interfaces via cell accessors.
+Besides the intuitive data manipulation interfaces, cell accessors also provide thread-safe data manipulation guarantee.
+GE is designed to run in a heavily multi-threaded environment, where a large number of cells interact with each other in very complex patterns.
+To make the application developers' life easier, GE provides thread-safe cell manipulation interfaces via cell accessors.

 ### Usage